Robust Sequential Online Prediction with Dynamic Ensemble of Multiple Models: A Review: Algorithms

-Note that the above procedure stands for a generic version of the implementation of SMC-based BDEMM.
-For some specific cases, the implementation can be simplified.
-For example, there exist cases wherein all models share the same state transition prior, e.g., in \cite{liu2021robust,liu2017robust}.
-Then we only need to generate one renewed sample set $\{x_t^i\}_{i=1}^N$ for approximating the posterior and estimating the marginal likelihood for each model, since this sample set can be shared for all models.
-Then the required overload of memory and computations can be reduced remarkably.
+It is important to note that the aforementioned procedure presents a general version of the implementation of SMC-based BDEMM.
+In certain instances, the implementation can be simplified.
+For instance, when all models share the same state transition prior, as observed in \cite{liu2021robust,liu2017robust}, we only need to generate a single updated sample set $\{x_t^i\}_{i=1}^N$ to approximate the posterior and compute the marginal likelihood for every model.
+This approach reduces the memory and computational requirements significantly.